 The color balances/filters of the anime's various locations might very well represent the territory of each Clan.
 If you pay close attention, a great majority of the city has a distinct, blue tone to it.
 Guess which Clan has unfettered access to the city's various resources and surveillance?
 Scepter4.
 See the red/magenta blanketing everywhere in Izumo's bar?
 That's HOMRA, the red clan's, headquarters.
 The interior of Weissman's blimp was pretty silvery.
 The Gold King's territory was littered with yellowish accents.

 Tatara died on 23:45 of December 7.
 Anna's birthday is on December 8, just 15 minutes away.
 Think about it.
+The side materials sort of hint to the fact that Anna may never be able to celebrate her birthday like a normal kid ever again.

 Whoever Shiro actually was, before the Colourless King took over his body and confronted the Silver King with it on that fateful night.
 We never find out who he was and it isn't guaranteed that he had no family or friends who would be worried sick about his disappearance, and if so they'll never know what happened to him.
 And considering the ending, he's as good as dead, or gone forever as the new host for the Silver King.
 There's also the possibility that the original owner of that body was consumed by the Colorless King.
 Shiro/Adolf's dialogue suggests that this is what happens if the Colorless King inhabits a body for a sufficient period of time.
 There was also a flashback scene of the innocent boy getting snatched by the Colorless King.
 If it was the King's original body, and it had to have a soul to move, then it wouldn't make sense for that body to be awake and aware when we are shown the POV of the Colorless King heading for it.